CarliJoy/intersection_examples/docs/specification.rst

 Mixins
 ------

-Mixin classes often have to assume a certain API, which is not implemented by the mixin, but needs to be available in the class hierarchy where the mixin is used.
+Mixin classes often have to assume a certain API, which is not implemented by the mixin but needs to be available in the class hierarchy where the mixin is used.
 For example,

 ::